discordjs/guide/guide/interactions/select-menus.md

 ## Receiving Select menus

-To receive a `SelectMenuInteractionInteraction`, simply attach an event listener to your client and also use the `Interaction#isSelectMenu()` typeguard to make sure you only receive select menus:
+To receive a `SelectMenuInteraction`, attach an event listener to your client and use the `Interaction#isSelectMenu()` type guard to make sure you only receive select menus:

 ```js {2}
 client.on('interactionCreate', interaction => {